ExpediaGroup/container-startup-autoscaler/README.md

 The CSA reconciler doesn't allow concurrent reconciles for the same pod, so later reconciles will not start until this wait described above has completed.

-The informer cache metrics described [above](#informer-cache) provide insight into how quickly the informer cache is updated (synced) after the status is updated, and whether any timeouts occur:
+The informer cache metrics described [above](#informer-cache) provide insight into informer cache sync operation after the status is updated:

-- `patch_sync_poll`: the number of cache polls that were required to confirm the cache was populated with the updated pod.
-The cache is polled periodically per the `waitForCacheUpdatePollMillis` configuration [here](internal/kube/podhelper.go).
-  Higher values indicate longer cache sync times.
-- `patch_sync_timeout`: the number of times the cache sync timed out per the `waitForCacheUpdateTimeoutMillis` configuration [here](internal/kube/podhelper.go).
+- `sync_timeout`: the number of times the cache sync timed out per the `WaitForCacheUpdateMaxWaitSecs` configuration [here](internal/common/timeout.go).
 Timeouts do not result in an error or termination of the reconcilation, but may result in inconsistent CSA status updates.

 ## Encountering Unknown Resources